Department of Justice Sues LA Fitness, Alleging Failure to Accommodate the Disabled

 0:00

 U.S. prosecutors say Fitness International, which does business as LA Fitness, is not complying with the Americans with Disabilities Act.
-The federal law bars discrimination against disabled people and requires businesses to “make reasonable modifications in policies, practices, or procedures, when such modifications are necessary to afford such goods, services, facilities, privileges, advantages, or accommodations to individuals with disabilities.”
+The federal law bars discrimination against the disabled and requires businesses to “make reasonable modifications in policies, practices, or procedures, when such modifications are necessary to afford such goods, services, facilities, privileges, advantages, or accommodations to individuals with disabilities.”

 LA Fitness, which has more than 700 locations across the nation, did not return a request for comment.

-One patron, who has gone since January 2020 to several LA Fitness facilities to swim, has repeatedly dealt with pool lifts that aren’t working.
+One patron, who since January 2020 has gone to several LA Fitness facilities to swim, has repeatedly dealt with pool lifts that aren’t working.
 The patron, who has multiple sclerosis, “has experienced being stuck and dangling over the water, requiring assistance from LA Fitness employees to exit the pool, and being unable to use the pool,” the complaint states.

-Another person who swims at LA Fitness, uses a wheelchair, and can only independently get in and out of the pool with a lift, experienced a broken lift for about a year, according to the complaint.
+Another person who swims at LA Fitness, uses a wheelchair, and can only independently get in and out of the pool with a lift experienced a broken lift for about a year, according to the complaint.
 His experience was said to have caused him emotional distress.

 “Ensuring accessibility is key to safeguarding civil rights for all Americans,” U.S. Attorney Martin Estrada, whose office brought the case, said in a statement.
 “Our office is committed to ensuring that people with disabilities have access to public accommodations by enforcing the protections afforded by the Americans with Disabilities Act.
 When we support those with disabilities, our entire community benefits.”